Claude Albert Mbourounot

 Claude Albert Mbourounot is a Gabonese football manager.

+Career

 He is currently in charge of the Gabon national under-23 football team.
 In 2011, he led the under-23 side in winning the 2011 CAF U-23 Championship, thus qualifying Gabon for the 2012 Summer Olympics in London.
-It will be the nation's first appearance.
+It was the nation's first appearance.

 Besides fulfilling his role as the under-23 coach, Mbourounot is also a technical director for the Gabonese Football Federation.
 Mbourounot had previously coached the Gabon senior team in 2003.